exadel-inc/compreface-net-sdk/RecognitionExampleApp/README.md

 # Recognition demo.
 This cross-platform desktop app is a simple example how to use CompreFace SDK for .NET.
-App is crossplatform and can be used with Linux, Mac and Windows.
+App is cross-platform and can be used with Linux, Mac and Windows.
 Before using our SDK make sure you have installed CompreFace, .NET and AvaloniaUI framework on your machine.

 # Description